 The NG-RAN node acknowledges the WRITE-REPLACE WARNING REQUEST message by sending a WRITE-REPLACE WARNING RESPONSE message to the AMF.

 If the Broadcast Completed Area List IE is not included in the WRITE-REPLACE WARNING RESPONSE message, the AMF shall consider that the broadcast is unsuccessful in all the cells within the NG-RAN node.

+If the Test Flag IE is included in the WRITE-REPLACE WARNING REQUEST message, the NG-RAN node shall process the message as a normal message, i.e, populate the Broadcast Completed Area List IE with the cell IDs of all cells that are available for broadcast, but it shall not broadcast it over the air or allocate any over the air resources for its transmission (i.e., it is not possible to cancel the message).